Ghostwriter: Fiction

-Religious
+Religion

 A number of papal encyclicals have been written by ghostwriters.
 Pascendi, for instance, was written by Joseph Lemius (1860–1923), the procurator in Rome of the Oblates of Mary Immaculate.
-In June 1938, Pius XI summoned American Jesuit John La Farge, who began to prepare a draft of Humani generis unitas, which LaFarge and two other Jesuits—Gustav Gundlach and Gustave Desbuquois—on in Paris; the draft was approximately 100 pages long.
+In June 1938, Pius XI summoned American Jesuit John La Farge, who began to prepare a draft of Humani generis unitas, which LaFarge and two other Jesuits (Gustav Gundlach and Gustave Desbuquois) worked on in Paris; the draft was approximately 100 pages long.
 Another Jesuit translated the draft encyclical into Latin, presenting it to Wlodimir Ledóchowski, then the General of the Society of Jesus who had chosen Gundlach and Desbuquois for the project.
 The draft encyclical was delivered to the Vatican in September 1938.
-Sebastian Tromp, a Dutch Jesuit, a solid Thomist theologian and close to Pope Pius XII, is considered to be the main ghostwriter of Mystici corporis.
+Sebastian Tromp, a Dutch Jesuit, a Thomist theologian and close to Pius XII, is considered to be the main ghostwriter of Mystici corporis.

 Michel-Louis Guérard des Lauriers, one of the Vatican's leading theologians of that time, was responsible for the critical study of the New Mass of Pope Paul VI, commonly known as the Ottaviani Intervention, after the supposed attribution to Cardinals Alfredo Ottaviani and Antonio Bacci.
-The Vatican later answered these accusations and Cardinal Ottaviani later regretted that his name was misused to berate the pope, of which, his questions about the Pauline Mass were already clarified.
+The Vatican later answered these accusations and Cardinal Ottaviani later regretted that his name was misused to berate the pope.

-Academic
+Plagiarism researcher Michael V. Dougherty has shown how convoluted the sources of ecclesiastical ghostwriting can be, noting that they are often plagiarized as well as being ghostwritten.
+The priest Thomas Rosica – himself a proven plagiarist – was the ghostwriter for several speeches by Cardinal Ouellet.
+"In an unusual twist," wrote Dougherty, "one of the same source texts extensively copied by Rosica for Cardinal Ouellet reappeared in an unoriginal homily by Cardinal William Levada."
+Levada was at the time the Prefect of the Congregation for the Doctrine of the Faith.

+Academia

 Ghostwriting is considered to be academic dishonesty and can lead to repercussions if detected by universities, although it is not illegal in the United States, United Kingdom and Germany.

 There are ghostwriting companies and freelancers that sell entrance essays, term papers, theses and dissertations to students.
 Such services are commonly known as "essay mills".

 Although academic ghostwriting involves the sale of academic texts that are written on demand, it differs from plagiarism in that it does not involve an undisclosed appropriation of existing texts.
 As opposed to cases of plagiarism that stem from a copy-and-paste reuse of previous work, essays and assignments that are obtained through ghostwriting services as a rule have the originality of their text confirmed by plagiarism detection software packages or online services that are widely used by universities.

 Universities have developed strategies to combat such academic services, which can be associated with academic fraud, that are offered to students and researchers.
 Some universities allow professors to give students oral examinations on papers which a professor believes to be ghostwritten.
 If the student is unfamiliar with the content of an essay that he or she has submitted, then the student can be charged with academic fraud.